• Skip to main content

 Baker Bay County Park at Dorena Reservoir

-Campground, marina, swimming area, boat ramp this is a good choice if you want to camp in the area.
+Campground, marina, swimming area, and boat ramp are good choices if you want to camp in the area.

 Row River National Recreation Trail